 ECON 295 - Special Topics in Economics

-Prerequisites: Normally ECON 101 and 102 but may vary with topic.
+Prerequisites: Normally ECON 100 or both ECON 101 and 102 but may vary with topic.
+Preference to ECON majors during the first round of registration.
+Other majors are encouraged to add to the waiting list after registration re-opens for all class years.
 Course emphasis and prerequisites change from term to term and are announced prior to preregistration.
 May be repeated for degree credit if the topics are different.
 A maximum of nine credits chosen from all special topics in economics courses may be used, with permission of the department head, toward requirements for the economics major.

 Add to Portfolio (opens a new window)